The Seneta--Heyde scaling for the branching random walk: One-dimensional random walks

 \begin{lemma} Let $c_0$ and $\theta$ be the constants in (\ref{c0}) and (\ref{kozlov}), respectively.
 Then

 \end{lemma}

-{\it Proof.} We recall from (\ref{defh0}) that $R(u)$ is the mean number of strict descending ladder heights within $[-u, \, 0]$.
-By the renewal theorem (see Feller~\cite{feller}, Section XI.1), we have $c_0 = {1\over \E( |H_1| )}$.
+\begin{pf} We recall from (\ref{defh0}) that $R(u)$ is the mean number of strict descending ladder heights within $[-u, 0]$.
+By the renewal theorem (see Feller~\cite{feller}, Section~XI.1), we have $c_0 = {1\over\E( |H_1| )}$.
 On the other hand (Feller~\cite{feller}, Theorem XII.7.4),